David G. Kamper

 Law, Cognition, Computation, Creativity, Aesthetics, Morality, Experimental Jurisprudence, Intellectual Property, Tort

-I work with my post-baccalaureate research labs at Brown University: The Causality and Mind Laboratory with Dr. David Sobel and The Perception, Cognition, and Action Lab with Dr. Joo-hyun Song.
-I am an affiliate/collaborator in the Causal Cognition Lab at University College London with Dr. David Lagnado, an affiliate/collaborator in the MADLAB at Duke University with Dr. Walter Sinnott-Armstrong, an affiliate/collaborator with the Mind at Large Lab at Duke University with Dr. Paul Seli, and an affiliate with the Center for the Science of Moral Understanding at the University of North Carolina, Chapel Hill.
+I work closely with my post-baccalaureate research labs at Brown University: The Causality and Mind Laboratory with Dr. David Sobel and The Perception, Cognition, and Action Lab with Dr. Joo-hyun Song.
+I am an affiliate/collaborator with the Causal Cognition Lab at University College London with Dr. David Lagnado, an affiliate/collaborator in the MADLAB at Duke University with Dr. Walter Sinnott-Armstrong, an affiliate/collaborator with the Mind at Large Lab at Duke University with Dr. Paul Seli, and an affiliate with the Center for the Science of Moral Understanding at the University of North Carolina, Chapel Hill.

 I previously studied at the University of Michigan in the Computational Neurolinguistics Laboratory with Dr. Jonathan Brennan.
 I completed post-baccalaureate research at Brown University.
 I also worked at the University of Minnesota and Harvard Law Schools in the Neurolaw Laboratory with Dr. Francis X. Shen.